dgryski/go-perfbook/performance.md

 ## Assembly
 * Stuff about writing assembly code for Go
+* brief into to syntax
+* calling convention
+* using opcodes unsupported by the asm
+* notes about why intrinsics are hard

 ## Alternate implementations
 * Popular replacements for standard library packages: